-Buffer variables may only be declared inside to declare interface blocks (section 4.3.9 "Interface Blocks"), which are then referred to as shader storage blocks.
+The buffer qualifier can be used to declare interface blocks (section 4.3.9 "Interface Blocks"), which are then referred to as shader storage blocks.
 It is a compile-time error to declare buffer variables at global scope (outside a block).
-Buffer variables cannot have initializers.